wsaqaf/ddjblocks/README.md

 Below are the results one finds in the transaction CSV file:

-* **tx_hash**: the hash of the transaction, which is useful to cross-validate using blockchain explorers
 * **from**: address sending the fund
 * **to**: address receiving it
 * **time**: the time the transaction was mined